 In Week 4 of Hilary Term MSt students and first- and second-year MPhil students are asked to submit their full study programme.
-Submission forms will be circulated in Week 3 of Hilary Term or can be requested from the Graduate Office.
+A link to the submission form will be circulated in Week 3 of Hilary Term.
 Students should provide details of their method essay title or topic, the constituent essays for their Special Subject portfolios, and the title or topic of their dissertation.
 Students unable to confirm their exact dissertation title in Week 4 should provide a description of the proposed topic.
 This information will be used to appoint appropriate assessors for the submitted work.
-If students subsequently wish to amend their dissertation Supervisor; more substantial changes (i.e. a change requiring the appointment of different assessors) must be approved by the Chair of Examiners.
+If students subsequently wish to amend their dissertation title they should contact the Graduate Office.
+Minor changes require the approval of the Dissertation Supervisor; more substantial changes (i.e. a change requiring the appointment of different assessors) must be approved by the Chair of Examiners.
 Please ensure you communicate any potential changes in topic to the Graduate Studies Office as soon as possible.